-Over 22 veterans commit suicide in our country every day, and Grieger almost became a statistic.
+Over 22 veterans commit suicide daily in our country, and Grieger almost became a statistic.
 But, getting a second chance after the loaded gun he pointed to his head failed to deliver the fatal shot, Grieger embarked on a ten thousand miles arduous journey to Cape Horn with O’Shea.
 Along the way, Grieger wrestled with his internal demons.
 The movie is Grieger’s attempt to reach out to other veterans like himself, providing a hopeful message they are not alone in their struggles.

 Later on in the voyage, veteran Navy Aviation Rescue Swimmer John Rose came on board to aid navigation.